 Preference and non-preference Certificates of Origin

 The British Chambers of Commerce and the accredited Chamber Network continue to work to avoid a messy and disorderly exit from the European Union.
 However, businesses need answers they can base decisions on, no matter the outcome.
 This includes the trade documentation for use by exporters to prove origin.

-Should the United Kingdom reach a Withdrawal Agreement with the EU, then the existing documents that you currently issue will continue to be used throughout any period of transition (Certificates of Origin, EUR1, ATR).
+As we enter a transition period until December 31, 2020, the existing documents that you currently issue will continue to be used throughout the period of transition (Certificates of Origin, EUR1, ATR).

-As part of our contingency planning for a no-deal Brexit, our colleagues at the British Chambers of Commerce have worked closely with HMRC and the DIT on the revised format of preference and non-preferential certificates of origin.
-In the event of a no-deal Brexit we have made preparations to enable us to provide you with continuity of service through the issuance of revised ‘United Kingdom’ documentation.
+As part of our contingency planning, our colleagues at the British Chambers of Commerce have worked closely with HMRC and the DIT on the revised format of preference and non-preferential certificates of origin and we have made preparations to enable us to provide you with continuity of service through the issuance of revised ‘United Kingdom’ documentation.